 characters looks the same

-Some of the shoots are strongly inspired in the Wes Anderson universe
+Some of the shoots are strongly inspired by this film.

 The opening scene is an homage to a scene in this earlier movie